umati/connect/README.md

 ```
 - Simulates incoming data from an umati Gateway, sent to an MQTT broker at `mqtt://localhost:1883`.
 - Parses the data and writes it to an MTConnect Agent using SHDR format.
-- The MTConnect Agent will be available at `http://localhost:5000`.
+- The MTConnect Agent dashboard will be available at `http://localhost:5000`.

 ## Configuration